 Affiliate marketing has many of the benefits of advertising, but with a lower price tag.
 Like advertising, affiliate marketing is a method of displaying the company and its products.
 A blogger writing about a company’s product can have a similar effect to a trusted speaker reading a radio advertisement.
 However, unlike advertising, there is no large upfront cost.

 Most sites require a large deposit before posting advertisements online.
 Affiliate links are different.
 Companies only pay the affiliate if sales are made.
 If the affiliate is not making any sales after a few months, the contract can be ended.
 No one has lost money.
 However, if sales are being made, both parties share in the increased revenue.

 Affiliate marketing is quickly becoming a powerful way to increase eCommerce sales.
 Business Insider estimates that 16% of eCommerce orders in 2015 came through affiliate marketing channels.
-In comparison, email marketing accounts for another 16% and social media accounts for only 1%.
-With the right affiliate partner program, companies are likely to see an increase in the channel sales.
+In comparison, email marketing accounts for another 16%, and social media accounts for only 1%.
+With the right affiliate partner program, companies are likely to see an increase in channel sales.

 Cons of Affiliate Marketing Programs

 Although affiliate marketing is a win-win for both the affiliate and the company, some affiliates use unscrupulous means to achieve sales.
 For example, some affiliates may create toolbars that enable the affiliate’s codes on every customer purchase, whether or not the customer used the affiliate link.